Acceptable Use Policy

 The Family Educational Rights and Privacy Act (FERPA)

 (FERPA) and makes public notification of the law.
-This "official notice" is incorporated into the Peirce College Student Handbook (pages 161-162) and is available in the Center for Enrollment Services, the Library, the Walker Center for Academic Excellence and the security desks.
+This "official notice" is incorporated into the Peirce College Student Handbook (page 208) and is available in the Center for Enrollment Services, the Library, the Walker Center for Academic Excellence and the security desks.

 See also: The U.S. Department of Education, Family Policy Compliance Office and General Guidance for Students here.